isharaimagines/network-monitor/README.md

 ## 📋 Overview

-**Network Monitor** is a powerful, easy-to-use web application that provides real-time monitoring of your network traffic, connections, and statistics.
-Built with Flask and featuring a terminal-style dashboard, it gives you complete visibility into your network activity.
+**Network Monitor** is a new, easy-to-use web application that provides real-time monitoring of your network traffic, connections, and statistics.
+Built with Python + Flask and featuring a terminal-style dashboard, it gives you complete visibility into your network activity.

 ### Why Network Monitor?

 - 🚀 **Easy to Use** - Start monitoring in under 2 minutes
 - 🎨 **NEW UI** - Terminal-style web interface with real-time updates
 - 🔍 **Deep Insights** - Track packets, connections, protocols, and bandwidth
-- 🐳 **Docker Ready** - Deploy anywhere with one command
 - 🔧 **Flexible** - Multiple installation methods for all platforms
 - 📊 **Real-time** - Live updates via WebSocket connections
 - 🔒 **Secure** - Run locally, no data sent to external servers